Magmusacy/intro-to-databases-project/README.md

     MeetingDate datetime  NOT NULL,
     MeetingTypeID int  NOT NULL,
     MeetingCapacity int  NOT NULL,
-    StudiesParticipantPrice money  NOT NULL,
-    Price money  NOT NULL,
+    OutsiderPrice money  NOT NULL,
-    CONSTRAINT Price_is_not_greater_than_0 CHECK (OutsiderPrice > 0),
+    CONSTRAINT Price_is_not_greater_than_0 CHECK (Price > 0),
     CONSTRAINT MeetingCapacity_is_not_greater_than_0 CHECK (MeetingCapacity > 0),
     CONSTRAINT StudiesMeetings_pk PRIMARY KEY  (ProductID) );

--- Table: StudiesRallies
+CREATE TABLE StudiesMeetingsAbsences (
+    UserID int  NOT NULL,
+    ProductID int  NOT NULL,
+    CONSTRAINT StudiesMeetingsAbsences_pk PRIMARY KEY  (UserID,ProductID)
+);

 CREATE TABLE StudiesRallies (
     ProductID int  NOT NULL,
     StudiesID int  NOT NULL,